With this post you will learn how to use demographics in a more identity and psychology-based way.

-So how can you make more effective use of your demographic data?
+So how can you make more effective use of your demographic data to help your marketing team target the right customers?
 Make it visible to your customers.

 Demographic data allows you to construct similar appeals: “4 out of 5 men prefer X” or “2 out of 3 San Franciscans like Y” will be much more persuasive than simply targeting men from San Francisco with canned ads for X and Y. Rather than simply targeting a demographic, this tactic is now targeting customers’ identities.

 A nice example of this comes from a 2008 study by Noah Goldstein, Robert Cialdini(author of Influence), and Vladas Griskevicus.
 They set up a series of experiments in hotel rooms in which they aimed to promote bathroom towel reuse.
 You may have noticed signs in hotel bathrooms encouraging you to reuse your towels in order to save water and energy.
 The authors manipulated what these signs read in order to appeal to different levels of guests’ identities.
 As their baseline, they used the standard pro-environmental message that appears in so many bathrooms (i.e. “Help save the environment!”), but in addition, they appealed to:

 - Patriotic identities: “Join your fellow citizens in helping to save the environment!”